-The Greater Twin Cities United way had just gone through a rebranding exercise and they needed a new digital presence that reflected their new identity.
+Accountable for the visual design, brand alignment, and the creation of a flexible templating system in the Greater Twin Cities United Way’s website overhaul.
+Ensured flexibility within their CMS, empowering the client to seamlessly generate content and drive positive change in the community.
 Our goal was to build a new website that expanded the brand to a digital space as well as making it easier for users to donate to the United Way.

-The client had an existing brand as well as their new brand, so the goal was to try and merge the gap between those since much of their printed materials and other collateral still maintained the old brand.
-I decided to lead with style tiles for discovery since we had a pretty decent idea where the final aesthetic would fall.
+The client had an existing brand as well as their new brand, so the goal was to try and merge the gap between the two since much of their printed materials and other collateral still maintained the old brand.
+I decided to lead with style tiles for visual discovery since I had a pretty decent idea of what the visuals could be based on the existing elements from the client.
 Our directions focused on leading with the old brand vs the new and vice versa.

 Since the client had strong agreement on the direction based on the style tiles, we were able to jump into design concepts with a strong level of confidence which resulted in extremely minimal design revisions.

 The style guide and pattern library I created was designed to be flexible so the client could create their own pages with a variety of modular components.
+Our development team took on the task of making a large variety of modular components, mirroring the entirety of the visual design.
 The library allowed them to mix and match pieces and create pages that felt fully designed within their CMS.

 Our success in the Greater Twin Cities United Way’s website overhaul lied in close collaboration with internal design and engineering teams, and transparent ongoing collaboration with our clients to create an impactful and flexible web presence.
 The beautiful design and organization not only streamlined operations but also contributed to ongoing positive change in the community, marking our enduring impact on the Greater Twin Cities United Way’s digital presence.